MicrosoftDocs/windowsserverdocs/WindowsServerDocs/management/group-policy/manage/Check-Group-Policy-Infrastructure-Status.md

 In some cases, when you have a large enterprise spread over multiple countries and time zones, there could be a significant replication delay between domain controllers.
 GPO mismatches in version numbers between the Group Policy container and the Group Policy template, or GPO mismatches between different domain controllers, can be expected due to a delay in replication.
 They can also indicate an issue with Group Policy.
 In previous versions of Windows, there were tools \(such as **GPOTool.exe**\) to provide a view of the GPO replication, but they provided inconsistent information.

-In [!INCLUDE[win8_server_2](includes/win8_server_2_md.md)], the Group Policy Management Console \(GPMC\) was enhanced to provide a report for the overall health state of the Group Policy infrastructure for a domain, or to scope the health view to a single GPO.
+In  Windows Server 2012 , the Group Policy Management Console \(GPMC\) was enhanced to provide a report for the overall health state of the Group Policy infrastructure for a domain, or to scope the health view to a single GPO.

-The GPMC domain status tab \(added in [!INCLUDE[win8_server_2](includes/win8_server_2_md.md)]\) displays individual pieces of information that indicate the health of the Group Policy infrastructure with regards to domain controllers, GPO replication, and GPO versioning.
+The GPMC domain status tab \(added in  Windows Server 2012 \) displays individual pieces of information that indicate the health of the Group Policy infrastructure with regards to domain controllers, GPO replication, and GPO versioning.
 This Group Policy infrastructure health status can help you find inconsistencies and anticipate issues.

 **In this document**